Jurager/teams/README.md

 If you also want to publish package's `App\Models` directory with Team and User model, pass the `--models` option to command above.

+After publishing all package's data, put the `App\Providers\TeamsServiceProvider::class` to app.php config in providers section.

 ### [#](#actions) Actions